Ntando17gm/alx-airbnb-project-documentation/README.md

 - A **Booking** is linked to one **Property** and one **User** (guest).
 - A **Booking** may have one **Payment**.
 - A **Property** can have multiple **Reviews** from different **Users**.

+## Feature Breakdown

+### 1. User Management
+Handles registration, authentication, and authorization of users.
+It ensures secure access to the platform and defines roles such as hosts (who list properties) and guests (who book properties).

+### 2. Property Management
+Allows hosts to create, update, and manage their property listings.
+Each listing includes details like title, description, location, price per night, and availability, enabling guests to browse options.

+### 3. Booking System
+Enables guests to reserve properties for specific dates.
+It manages availability, prevents double bookings, and ensures smooth coordination between hosts and guests.

+### 4. Review & Rating System
+Provides a way for guests to leave feedback on properties they’ve stayed in.
+This feature builds trust, helps future guests make informed decisions, and allows hosts to improve their offerings.

+### 5. Payment Processing
+Manages transactions between guests and hosts.
+It securely handles payments, tracks booking fees, and records transaction statuses to ensure financial transparency.

+### 6. Search & Filtering
+Allows users to find properties based on criteria like location, price range, availability, and ratings.
+This makes the platform user-friendly by helping guests quickly find suitable options.

+### 7. Admin Dashboard (Future Feature)
+Provides administrators with tools to oversee users, listings, and bookings.
+It ensures platform integrity by monitoring activity, handling disputes, and enforcing policies.